 - If the email doesn’t make sense, delete it

 - If the email comes from your financial institution but asks for your password or some other information, call up the financial institution and ask if they really sent you the email.
 Chances are high that they have not.

-- No matter what, never click links in email to open your bank websites; always type them in browser address bar manually
+- No matter what, never click links in the email to open your bank websites; always type them in the browser address bar manually

 While the above are common, the best method to protect from email spoofing is to use digital signatures.
 There are many companies that provide email digital signatures, including some that provide it for free.
 If you send a digitally signed email, the email client at the receivers’ end will analyze the header to search for tampering.
 If it finds anything fishy, it will notify you when you try to open the email.

 In any case, if you get a spoofed email, notify the relevant institution.
 While notifying the institution, you may also include a CC to “[email protected]” so that the cybercrime cells can also take a look at it.

 A safe path to follow: If you receive an email purporting to be from your Bank, Credit Card provider, PayPal or financial institution asking you to click on a link and change something, ignore it.